gamer204/lightapi/README.md

 ```
   Hello <%= name %> !
 ```
 * Finally, in the `config` folder, add a `router.js` node module, which will define the routing of your application.
-The system is pretty much like Sails.js router (see http://sailsjs.org/#!documentation/routes), withour resourseful routing.
+The system is pretty much like Sails.js router (see http://sailsjs.org/#!documentation/routes), without resourseful routing.

 ```javascript
   module.exports = {